henrikskul/ReactApp_Spotify_Searcher/README.md

 # ReactAPP Spotify Search

 This i an React App that fetch data from the Spotify wep api.
 The app uses Redux for state management, Materialize for design and spotify-web-api-js to fetch data easier.
+The app is being hosted at heroku, [LINK](https://fast-taiga-88508.herokuapp.com/)

 ## Authenticating code